yuguangchen1/KcwiKit/kcwikit/docs/Running_blue_DRP.md

     reduce_kcwi -b -f kb*.fits -g -c kcwi.cfg -st 2
     ```
 3. (optional) Check for possible CR rejection false positives
-   It is very common for the current DRP to mistakenly consider bright continuum sources or strong emission lines as cosmic rays, if the count rate surpasses $\simeq$2000.
+   It is very common for the current DRP to mistakenly consider bright continuum sources or strong emission lines as cosmic rays, if the count rate surpasses $\sim 2000$.
 Fortunately, it is easy to identify the fake positives from icube.fits.

    Open the icube file and inspect the FLAGS extension.
 If there are values greater than 3 clustering around the QSO, then it is most likely CR false positives.